-About this time last year, I laid my head on my Dad’s chest as he took his last breath.
-It was gutwrenching for me.
-This incredible man was gone…Now what?
+About this time last year I laid my head on my dad’s chest as he took his last breath.
+It was challenging for me.
+This incredible man was gone.
+My mind began to wonder…

 Where did he go?